solnet-aquarium/standards-and-tooling/html-css/CSS.md

 BEM benefits developers deciphering code.
 But what about other users?
 One user that comes to mind is a Designer who updates content through a CMS.
 Using BEM would require them to have clear documentation on how to implement styles; documentation we would have to write!

 For these users I would simplify some elements; tables being a classic example.
-Rather than adding classes to `table`, `th` and `td`, it would be easier for the user to impliment all the styles by applying one class at the top parent.
+Rather than adding classes to `table`, `th` and `td`, it would be easier for the user to apply one class to handle all the styling.

+This has been used in the styling of the table in the style guide as an example.

 #### Required Reading